jvwong/learn_repo/README.md

 ```

+*Note 3: All commands and files are assumed to lie on the remote host (see database data recovery below)*

 ### Create a Digital Ocean [host](https://docs.docker.com/machine/examples/ocean/)
 Create an API token from your Digital Ocean account.
 Be sure to give it write access.